KeyboardWorks/spring-validation/README.md

 }
 ```

-Second add interface classes to javax annotation do you want to grouping.
+Second add interface classes to javax annotation that you want to group.

 Example:
 ```java